 - The final edition of the 2012 Visiting Team Report, including attachments

 - The 2012 final decision letter from the NAAB

 - The 2009 NAAB Conditions for Accreditation and 2014 NAAB Conditions for Accreditation

 - Kent State Architecture alumni pass rates on the Architect Registration Exam

 Career Development Information

 The Architecture Program recommends the following sources for information on careers in Architecture.
 Students are encouraged to discuss career plans with faculty and advisors, consider taking the ARCH 44611 Portfolio and take advantage of Career Fair Preparation Workshops and the CAED Career Fair each year.
-Please find additional career development information on the Architecture Experience Program page as it relates to Licensure.
-Professor Peter Marks is the Architecture Licensing Advisor for the Architecture Program.
+Please find additional career development information on the Architecture Experience Program page as it relates to licensure.
 You may also consider visiting Kent State Career Exploration and Development.